 - Small and Medium-sized Businesses: Learn about energy upgrades that can make your business greener, safer, and save you money.

-- Sonoma County’s Energy and Sustainability Division provides services to all residents and businesses in Sonoma County, including:
+- Sonoma County’s Climate Action and Resiliency Division provides services to all residents and businesses in Sonoma County, including:

 - The Sonoma County Energy Independence Program (SCEIP) offers Property Assessed Clean Energy (PACE) financing, to give residential, commercial, industrial, agricultural, and multifamily the opportunity to make permanent energy, water, wildfire safety, and seismic strengthening improvements.